 The seeds of most gray divorces are sown decades in the past.
 Resentment and disappointment fester over time.
 Many gray divorces are the result of some event that occurred early in the marriage and was never resolved.
 The couple may have stayed together to raise their children, but marriage without children to care for became impossible.

 In addition, gray divorce is so high now because social stigma has drastically changed regarding divorce.
 Baby boomers grew up in the 50s, 60s, and 70s - a time when divorce rates were significantly lower than today because of the negative social stigma it.
 Now, it is much more common and socially acceptable to get a divorce, and many are much more open to exploring this option.

 What a Family Law Attorney Can Do For You

 In times of divorce, you will need the help, insight, and advice of a family law attorney to manage this process and protect your interests and assets.
 If you have lived with and built up assets with your spouse over the years, you must ensure that you get a fair share of them.
 It is right for you to look at your marriage as a kind of investment.
 You have dedicated more than enough time, energy, and work to reap benefits that will help sustain you as you build a new life.

 Your lawyer will ensure that there is a full accounting of the assets.
 There should be no major purchases or sales of assets that you hold together during the divorce, nor should there be any attempt to transfer funds from joint bank accounts.
 Your attorney will take the steps necessary to monitor and thwart any attempt to carry out such action.

 If you are about to get a divorce, make sure you take prompt legal action.
-Don’t hesitate to call Law Offices of Donald P. Schweitzer today to better understand your options.
+Don’t hesitate to call Schweitzer Law Partners today to better understand your options.